-Source Organization Comment WMPO Staff Recommendation/Resolution Terry Benjey Bicycle Foundation Bicyclist Advocacy Group A safe bike/ped crossing of the Cape Fear River in or near Wilmington A Wilmington - Leland bicycle and pedestrian crossing was the number one ranking bicycle and pedestrian project (BP-268).
+Source Organization Comment WMPO Staff Recommendation/Resolution Terry Benjey Bicycle Foundation Bicyclist Advocacy Group A safe bike/ped crossing of the Cape Fear River in or near Willmington A Wilmington - Leland bicycle and pedestrian crossing was the number one ranking bicycle and pedestrian project (BP-268).
 Given the significant cost of the project, the CAC determined that the project would likely require an alternative funding source or to be part of a roadway project.
 Both the replacement of the Cape Fear Memorial Bridge and the Causeway Improvements Ph.
-2 fiscally constrained roadway projects include a separated multiuse path within their cross sections for this connection.
+2 fiscally constrained roadway projects include a separated multi-use path within their cross sections for this connection.
 Resolution: No changes are recommended.
 Terry Benjey Bicycle Foundation Bicyclist Advocacy Group A separate bike lane or MUP across Eagle Island and the Brunswick River roughly parallel to US 17/74/76 A Wilmington - Leland bicycle and pedestrian crossing was the number one ranking bicycle and pedestrian project (BP-268).
 Given the significant cost of the project, the CAC determined that the project would likely require an alternative funding source or to be part of a roadway project.
 Both the replacement of the Cape Fear Memorial Bridge and the Causeway Improvements Ph.
-2 fiscally constrained roadway projects include a separated multiuse path within their cross sections for this connection.
+2 fiscally constrained roadway projects include a separated multi- use path within their cross sections for this connection.
 Resolution: No changes are recommended.
 Terry Benjey Bicycle Foundation Bicyclist Advocacy Group Extend the existing Independence Blvd bike path from the CAM to River Road.
-The Independence Blvd MUP Ph.2 (between US 421 and S. 17th Street) is included within the BikePed fiscally constrained project list with a rank of 39.
-The Independence Blvd MUP Ph.1 (between River Rd and US 421) was selected for cross section identification, scoring, and final ranking by the CAC.
-Of 175 projects, the final ranking of the project was 130 and it was unable to be included in the fiscally constrained project list.
-The cross sections for the roadway fiscally constrained projects of Independence Blvd Access Management (RW-223) and Independence Blvd Widening (RW-222) include a 10' multi-use path as part of their identified cross sections.
+The Independence BIvd MUP Ph.2 (between US 421 and S. 17th Street) is included within the BikePed fiscally constrained project list with a rank of 39.
+The Independence BIvd MUP Ph.1 (between River Rd and US 421) was selected for cross section identification, scoring, and final ranking by the CAC.
+Of 175 projects, the final ranking of the project was 130 and it was unable to be included in the fiscally constrained projects of Independence BIvd Wridening (RW-222) include a 10' multi-use path as part of their identified cross sections.
+Resolution: No changes are recommended.